Myth v. Fact: Trying Terror Suspects in Federal Courts

 Myth: Federal prisons cannot safely detain terror suspects.

-Fact: Federal prisons hold more than 300 individuals convicted of terrorism-related offenses.
-None has ever escaped.
+Fact: Federal prisons hold hundreds of individuals convicted of terrorism-related offenses.
+None have ever escaped.
 According to the American Correctional Association, “Corrections and law-enforcement professionals in the United States are second to none.
 We want to assure all Americans that the public will be safe from harm and that the terrorists will be properly and effectively detained -- whether in Cuba or in a single facility or multiple facilities across the United States.”
-Guantanamo is also much more expensive than federal prisons, costing more than $2.7 million per prisoner annually, compared to less than $35,000 in a maximum security federal prison.
+Guantanamo is also much more expensive than federal prisons, costing more than $10 million per prisoner annually, compared to less than $78,000 in a comparable maximum security federal prison.

 Myth: Terrorism trials in federal court risk the safety of Americans.

 Fact: None of the districts that have tried terrorism suspects have been attacked in response, and Guantanamo actually hinders counterterrorism efforts.
 In a speech to the American Constitutional Society, Attorney General Eric Holder said, “Not one of the judicial districts involved has suffered retaliatory attacks.”
 Rather, as John Kerry stated, “The Guantanamo detention facility impedes joint counterterrorism efforts with friends and allies.”

 Myth: Terror suspects should be tried before military commissions because they do not deserve our regular courts.